Israeli Attack Targets Western Damascus Region

-DAMASCUS, Feb 10 (NNN-SANA) – An Israeli missile attack targeted areas west of the Syrian capital, Damascus, after midnight, witnesses and local media said early today.
+(MENAFN- IANS) Damascus, Feb 10 (IANS) An Israeli missile attack targetted areas west of the Syrian capital of Damascus after midnight, witnesses and local media said early Saturday.

-Loud explosions were heard in the western countryside of Damascus, with the pro-government al-Watan news outlet saying, it was an Israeli attack.
+Loud explosions were heard in the western countryside of Damascus, with the pro-government al-Watan news outlet saying it was an Israeli attack, Xinhua news agency reported.

-Meanwhile, the Syrian Observatory for Human Rights, said, the explosions were the result of an Israeli missile attack on military targets in the Dimas area, which is close to the Syrian-Lebanese border.– NNN-SANA
+Meanwhile, the Syrian Observatory for Human Rights said the explosions were the result of an Israeli missile attack on military targets in the Dimas area, which is close to the Syrian-Lebanese border.

 Legal Disclaimer: